MirantisWorkloadMobility/CloudFerry/README.md

 ## Overview

-CloudFerry tool is used by running python fabric scripts from the CloudFerry directory.
+CloudFerry tool is used by running python `cloudferry` executable from the command line.

 All available commands can be viewed with:
 ```